 Inferi, as I’ve read it, “took the world by storm with their critically acclaimed 2014 breakout hit, The Path of Apotheosis“.
-Unfortunately for me, I was not aware of their existence at the time and was perhaps skeptical of the idea that there are still thriving melodic death metal bands out there.
-I decided to review the band with the melodic death -tag in mind because that’s what it said in the description.
-In retrospect, after listening to “Revenant“, of course it should have contained the word “technical” there as well.
-So to my initial mindset, I thought, there hasn’t really been many melo-death bands that have made me enthusiastic about the genre in the past five years or so.
+Unfortunately for me, I wasn’t aware of their existence at the time and was perhaps skeptical of the idea that there are still thriving melodic death metal bands out there.
+I decided to review the band with the melodic death -tag in mind because that’s what it said in the description but in retrospect, (after listening to “Revenant“) of course it should have contained the word “technical” there as well.
+So to my initial mindset, I thought there hasn’t really been many melo-death bands that have made me enthusiastic about the genre in the past five years or so.
 Fortunately for me, Inferi entered my radar recently and boy am I glad to be proven wrong.
-Listening to this album is like a journey through a maze of the subtle and immersive complexities of a great symphony.
-It’s full of immense energy from beginning to end!
+This album was an incredible mixture of subtle and immersive complexities that is full of great energy from beginning to end!

 As a long time proponent of Scandinavian death metal, Inferi‘s sound is familiar yet highly atypical to me.
-With the way their tonality surges in and out amidst this sort of finely tuned chaos, I’d say “Revenant” bolsters upon the foundation of melodic death by giving it an enticing and fresh new face.
-As I rummaged through this memento of theirs, I’ve realized that their compositions were not only melodic by nature.
-Their music is often accompanied by highly technical passages with sparing use of powerful symphonic sounds, all implemented to create great depth and dramatic effects resulting in a massive odyssey that was deliberately designed to deliver a stunning blow to my poor and unsuspecting eardrums.
-I’m inclined to say that “Revenant” is beautifully chaotic and possesses a mesmerizing softness to it; Each song progressively embellished leading to engrossing stories that remain impressionable all throughout.
+Their symphony surges in and out of this sort of finely tuned chaos and “Revenant” really bolsters upon the foundation of melodic death by giving it an enticing new face.
+Rummaging through this memento of theirs, I realized that their compositions were not only melodic by nature; Their music is often accompanied by highly technical passages with sparing use of powerful symphonic sounds, all implemented to create great depth and dramatic effects resulting in a massive odyssey deliberately designed to deliver a stunning blow to my poor and unsuspecting eardrums.
+I’m inclined to say that “Revenant” is beautifully chaotic and possesses a mesmerizing softness to it; Each song is progressively embellished to lead to engrossing stories which is the characteristic of the album.
+Their songs remain impressionable all throughout.
 This is especially true in the case of “Thy Menacing Gaze” – simply one of the best tracks on the album!

 01. Within the Dead Horizon (05:41)